How Does Website Localisation Work?

 As you expand to international markets with your digital presence, one thing becomes abundantly clear: local markets expect a website experience that is every bit as fantastic as the one on your flagship site.

-It can be tempting to solve the localisation problem with a simplified microsite that takes your company's essential information, translates it into the local language, and serves up an abridged experience to those users.
+It can be tempting to solve the localisation problem with a simple microsite.
+This site takes important information about your company.
+It translates this information into the local language.
+It also provides a shorter experience for users.

 But users regularly abandon websites that don't provide consistent language experiences or deliver compromised experiences in favour of taking a simplified approach.